usaid-cs/yesterday-i-learned/random.md

 - "韮叶" is a kind of noodle thickness.
 - Babybel ("tiny cheese in red wax") is processed cheese.
 - [Fortune cookies](https://en.wikipedia.org/wiki/Fortune_cookie) are Japan-inspired products that the Chinese thought were American.
-- You don't [pump air into your own scuba gear](https://www.youtube.com/watch?v=pZYWO0ylFoQ) because (a) it's hard, and (b) the pump adds oils and lubricants into the air you breathe.
 - Article 1: WhatsApp tracks your metadata.
 Article 2: [for spam](https://www.whatsapp.com/safety/WA_StoppingAbuse_Whitepaper_020418_Update.pdf).
 - Cross check is pushing someone over with the middle of the stick. (i.e. no crosses are formed)
 - _Fettuccine_ means ribbon. _Lasagna_ means cooking pot. _Linguine_ means little tongues. _Penne_ means quill. _Spaghetti_ means cord. _Vermicelli_ means little worms.